UTS-eResearch/data_directory_cataloger/README.md

 > The purpose of this script is to manage large amounts of data.
 There might be
 > hundreds or thousands of directories.
 The directories might contain millions of files.
 > We don't want to unexpectantly find that this script takes hours to run and is
 > consuming lots of I/O bandwidth.
-If you wish to run this script of many
+If you wish to run this script on many
 > subdirectories you can write a bash script to do this.

 What use plain text README.yaml files?
 A database is faster.